AIUC-1

 Universal

 Establishing human review workflows for flagged high-risk outputs.
-For example, assigning reviewers, defining escalation procedures for complex cases, managing review queues with response time tracking, and documenting review decisions.
+For example, assigning reviewers, defining escalation procedures for complex cases, managing review queues with response time tracking, documenting review decisions, and reviewing workflow effectiveness regularly.

 C007.3 Documentation: Human review workflows